narinluangrath/chatgpt-tui/README.md

 # ChatGPT-TUI

-A terminal user interface for ChatGPT.
+A terminal user interface for ChatGPT with an empasis on importing/exporting code (no more copy/pasting!).

 ![basic usage](./.README/basic-usage.png)

 Features:

-- ✒️ Syntax highlighting for code blocks
 - 🖨️ Export code blocks to files or copy to clipboard
 - 💾 Load code from files and insert into the conversation
 - 🌎 Load content from websites (i.e. documentation) and insert into the conversation
+- ✒️ Syntax highlighting for code blocks

-## Why not just GitHub Copilot?
+## Why not just use GitHub Copilot?

 You should!
 But one missing feature is the ability to iterate on a solution.
-For any non-trivial problem, its not likely the first solution you come up with is the best one.
-In fact, having the model ["think step by step"](https://github.com/openai/openai-cookbook/blob/main/techniques_to_improve_reliability.md#techniques-to-improve-reliability) dramatically improves its abilities on complex tasks.
+For non-trivial problems, its unlikely that the first solution it comes up with is correct.
+Having the model ["think step by step"](https://github.com/openai/openai-cookbook/blob/main/techniques_to_improve_reliability.md#techniques-to-improve-reliability) can dramatically improve its abilities on complex tasks.
 With ChatGPT-TUI, you can iterate on your solution and export it to a file (without all the copy/pasting).

 ## Quick Start